-Canadian Coalition on Distracted Driving (CCDD), Business Case & Tools (English & French) – The report titled Distracted Driving & Workplace Safety Policies: A Business Case for Employers describes the costs of prevention programs and compares them to collision costs.
+Canadian Coalition on Distracted Driving (CCDD), Business Case & Tools (Available in English & French – see further below for related publications) – The report titled Distracted Driving & Workplace Safety Policies: A Business Case for Employers describes the costs of prevention programs and compares them to collision costs.
 It illustrates the value of integrating distracted driving policies into workplace safety programs and reinforcing them in day-to-day safety practices.
 Tools are included to help employers estimate the costs to their business and quantify the value of distracted driving safety policies which can protect staff and improve safety in the communities where they live and work.
 The Distracted Driving & Workplace Safety Form and Distracted Driving & Workplace Safety Checklist are additional workplace safety tools produced by the CCDD.
 Over the past five years, CCDD members and stakeholders representing education, enforcement, academia, government, health and industry sectors, including insurance, automotive and trucking industries, have collaborated to increase safety for businesses and communities.
 These resources provide employers with free, real-world tools to support distracted driving workplace safety policies.
 Learn more about this initiative of TIRF, Drop It And Drive® (DIAD) and The Co-operators: https://tirf.ca/projects/distracted-driving-canada-making-progress-taking-action

 The Effect of Fuel-efficient Driving on Collision Risk – TIRF received funding from Natural Resources Canada (NRCAN) to conduct a national study on the effect of fuel-efficient driving on crash risk and crash severity in Canada in cooperation with fleets operating class 8 vehicles across Canada.